Home Warranty Appliance Coverage: What's Covered and What's Not

 Scratches, dents, rust, broken handles, and aesthetic imperfections are never covered.
 Home warranties protect functionality, not appearance.

-Normal Wear Components
+Normal Wear and Component-Level Parts

 Individual parts that wear out through routine use are typically excluded, even on an otherwise covered appliance.
 Common examples: